realcathode/elf-loader/README.md

 The command-line arguments must be placed first at the top of the stack, as seen in the picture above.
 The loader can be used as `./elf_loader ./no-pie-exec arg1 arg2 arg3`.
 `arg1`, `arg2` and `arg3` must be placed on the stack for the loaded executable.
-`argc` will be also placed on the at the top of the stack.
+`argc` will also be placed at the top of the stack.

 #### envp (5 points out of 30)